sagnik-sanyal/persistent_nav_v2/README.md

 ## Features

-- New pages can be pushed below or above the navigation bar.
+- New pages can be pushed with or without showing the navigation bar.
 - 17 prebuilt navigation bar styles ready to use.
 - Each style is fully customizable ([see below](#styling))
 - Supports custom navigation bars
 - Persistent Tabs -> Navigation Stack is not discarded when switching to another tab
 - Supports transparency and blur effects
 - Handles hardware/software Android back button.
+- Supports [go_router](https://pub.dev/packages/go_router) to make use of flutters Router API

 ## Getting Started